STORY

 When I first began working with children I no doubt contributed to a fair share of bad-weather days.

 But I got better, I did better.
-I learned from my mistakes — and my successes — as well as from all the parents and teachers around me.
+I learned from my mistakes, and from my successes, as well as from all the parents and teachers around me.

 For example, I discovered that in some cases it was my own desire to completely control things that was causing problems, and that occasionally all that’s needed to avert arguments, nagging, tantrums and the like is allowing children to get a bit of anger (or sadness or confusion, etc.) off their chest.
 I also learned, in stark contrast, that sometimes it’s not so simple, and much greater understanding and planning (and patience) are required for success.

-With a lot of experience, I grew to be a lot more effective with children, enough that parents and teachers were now coming to me with their challenges.
-I actually loved the work, so my focus eventually shifted to adults.
+With greater knowledge and greater experience I grew to be much more effective with children, enough that parents and colleagues were now coming to me with their challenges — and so I started working with them directly.

-Over the years since — aiding thousands of unique moms and dads and caretakers and educators, alongside their children from infancy to adolescence — I’ve found striking similarities in the problems that arise, such as the universal “How do I get this child to listen??”
+Over the years since — aiding thousands of unique moms and dads and teachers and caretakers, alongside their children from infancy to adolescence — I’ve found striking similarities in the problems that arise, such as the universal “How do I get this child to listen??”

 That question of course comes in many different forms and levels of frustration:

-From a dad’s early morning, “Ahh! why won’t my daughter just pick out an outfit and get ready to go?”
+From a dad’s early morning, “Ahh! why won’t my daughter just get her shoes on!”

 To a teacher’s midday, “What am I doing wrong with these kids … they just won’t get to work?”